 Clean your dog’s eye by flushing it with a sterile saline solution or dog eye wash, and observe it for a few days to see if it improves.
 If it doesn't improve, visit your vet and ask about anti-allergy treatments.

 Dust, foreign material or ingrown eyelashes can cause irritation.
 Even your dog’s own hair can irritate the eye.
 Clean your dog’s eye by flushing it with a sterile saline solution or dog eye wash, and observe it for a few days to see if it improves.
-For dogs with hair growing over their
+For dogs with hair growing over their eyes you can either trim the hair or tie it up.

 Dogs tend to stick their head in all sorts of places and can easily scratch their eye on twigs and branches.
 If your dog has an eye injury, the eye may be irritated, start to tear and cause a discharge.
 Flush the eye gently with a sterile saline solution to get a better look at the injury and determine how serious it is.
-You will most likely need to see a vet
+You will most likely need to see a vet to treat the eye

 Clogged tear duct